 - A classic and must-try: This recipe quickly became my go-to when I am craving delicious muffins.
 It is also versatile, so you can tweak it to your taste by using different add-ins like nuts, dried fruits, etc.

 - Everyone loves them!
 Vegans and non-vegans alike.
-These have the perfect texture: tender, melty, not too moist, not too dry.
+These have the perfect texture: tender, melty, not too moist, and not too dry.

 - Easy to prepare: You can easily make these with your kids in just a few minutes!
 Perfect for a quick afternoon snack!